Powerful Typhoon Shanshan Slams Into Southern Japan

 Kyushu is a hub for the semiconductor industry, with chip giant Taiwan Semiconductor Manufacturing Company opening a plant there in February.

-Japan Airlines and ANA cancelled more than 500 domestic flights for Thursday and Friday, affecting almost 40,000 passengers.
+Japan Airlines and ANA cancelled more than 1,000 domestic flights and four international flights for Thursday and Friday, affecting more than 44,000 passengers.

-Rail operators suspended Shinkansen bullet trains on and Kyushu and said services would be disrupted elsewhere on Friday.
+Rail operators suspended most Shinkansen bullet trains between Kyushu's Hakata and Tokyo, and said services would be disrupted elsewhere on Friday.

 Legal Disclaimer: